 E. Timing of sample collection

 2. (M3) A respiratory culture is obtained, but an unusual organism, Rhodococcus equi, is suspected as the causative organism.
-Which of the following components of laboratory testing is most likely to be impact the receipt of results by the ordering physician?
+Which of the following components of laboratory testing is most likely to impact the receipt of results by the ordering physician?

 A. Preanalytical